Starbucks: Lyra Health Inc.

 In March 2020, Starbucks announced that starting from April 6, all U.S. employees and their eligible family members could use up to 20 free mental health therapy or coaching sessions per year.
-They can meet with a counselor face-to-face or video call and will also have unlimited access to self-care apps through Lyra Health Inc.
+They could meet with a counselor face-to-face or video call and would also have unlimited access to self-care apps through Lyra Health Inc.

 Reception

 Kevin Knox, who was in charge of doughnuts food quality at Starbucks from 1987 to 1993, recalled on his blog in 2010 how George Howell, coffee veteran and founder of the Cup of Excellence, had been appalled at the dark roasted beans that Starbucks was selling in 1990.
 Talking to The New York Times in 2008, Howell stated his opinion that the dark roast used by Starbucks does not deepen the flavor of coffee, but instead can destroy purported nuances of flavor.

 The March 2007 issue of Consumer Reports compared American fast-food chain coffees and ranked Starbucks behind McDonald's Premium Roast in the middle of a coffee war.
 The magazine called Starbucks coffee "strong, but burnt and bitter enough to make your eyes water instead of open".

 As reported by Time in 2010, third wave coffee proponents generally criticize Starbucks for over-roasting beans.
-As a result, Starbucks retrained its baristas and changed its roasting methods in 2010 in order to "standardize quality over quantity".
-The Atlantic reported that this push for higher-quality coffee slowed down orders, but stated "[they] move their product pretty quickly, and with surprising accuracy".
+As a result, Starbucks retrained its baristas and changed its roasting methods in 2010 to "standardize quality over quantity".
+The Atlantic reported that this push for higher-quality coffee slowed down orders but stated that "[they] move their product pretty quickly, and with surprising accuracy".
 Forbes corroborated this trade off between efficiency and quality at Starbucks.

 In 2018, Business Insider conducted a test of Starbucks coffee judged by 100 coffee experts.
 It concluded that although staples of the menu were "too sugary", coffee quality materially improved with particularly strong showings in the firm's iced coffee and nitro cold brew coffee offerings.
 Insider experts, however, did note that the coffee quality in Starbucks Reserves far surpassed that of the typical retail store.

 Criticisms and controversies

 Response to Russian invasion of Ukraine

-Following the 2022 Russian invasion of Ukraine, a number of companies have faced growing pressure to halt operations in Russia, but have not yet done so.
-This includes Starbucks.
-On March 4, Starbucks CEO Kevin Johnson stated that the company has no business operations in Ukraine, but does have 130 licensed Starbucks locations in Russia that are wholly owned by a "licensed partner".
-While Johnson did not comment on their future, he condemned the Russian invasion and did say that the company "will donate any royalties we receive from our business operations in Russia to humanitarian relief efforts for Ukraine".
+Following the 2022 Russian invasion of Ukraine, Starbucks initially faced criticism for continuing to operate in Russia.
+On March 4, 2022, then-CEO Kevin Johnson condemned the invasion and stated that Starbucks would donate the royalties it received from its Russian operations to humanitarian relief efforts in Ukraine.
+A few days later, on March 8, Starbucks suspended all operations in Russia, including shipments of its products to the country.

+In May 2022, Starbucks announced that it would permanently leave the Russian market and close its 130 licensed stores there.
+The company also said it would continue paying its nearly 2,000 Russian employees for six months and assist them in finding new employment.
+The former Starbucks locations were subsequently operated under the Stars Coffee brand.